 Me: ‘I can’t remember.
 There were too many things.
 I think one was a duck.’

 It’s not exactly Jay Rayner commentary.
-So having my child-like scribblings does actually help me remember the food – and it does deserve to be remembered!
+So having my child-like scribblings on hand at Gaggan Anand does actually help me remember the food – and it does deserve to be remembered!

 First up is a slick of yoghurt with popping candy, and as per my extensive notes – a ‘crunchy leaf thing’.
 It obviously tastes amazing, as does pretty much everything that follows.
 It’s also gorgeously presented, as is everything that follows.